-(c) Education service providers shall be given maximum freedom to provide for the educational needs of Hope Scholarship students without governmental control.
+(c) Education service providers shall be given maximum freedom to provide for theeducational needs of Hope Scholarship students without governmental control.

-(d) A participating school or education service provider is not required to alter its creed, practices, admission policy, hiring policy or curriculum in order to accept eligible recipients whose parents pay tuition or fees from a Hope Scholarship account pursuant to this article.
+(d) A participating school or education service provider is not required to alter its creed, practices, admission policy, hiring policy or curriculum in order to accept eligible recipients whose parents pay tuition or fees from a Hope Scholarship account pursuant to this article: Provided, That an education service provider is prohibited from requiring a student or family to pay tuition or fees above the provider's regular tuition or fee schedule based, in whole or in part, upon a student or family member's participation in the Hope Scholarship program.